 We can each learn to be more assertive by overcoming the barriers outlined above.
 The exercises below can help us with gaining confidence in speaking out.

-3. Just say no: It can be hard to say no to others.
+It can be hard to say no to others.
 We can practice this by starting off saying no in less important scenarios – for example if asked to do something, choose to say “No, I can’t do that right now, but can help you in half an hour”.
-Ideally you don’t have to justify your no, but if you feel the need to, just keep it short and to the point, e.g. “No, I don’t have the money to do that right now.”
+Ideally we don’t have to justify our no. But if you feel the need to, just keep it short and to the point, e.g. “No, I don’t have the money to do that right now.”

-Another example, you go to a regular exercise class on Tuesday morning and only make an exception to this if there is an urgent appointment or emergency.
+Another example, we go to a regular exercise class on Tuesday morning and only make an exception to this if there is an urgent appointment or emergency.

-Within the caring role, we may decide we are not willing or able to do certain parts of the care and we are within your rights to get help with those.
+Within the caring role, we may decide we are not willing or able to do certain parts of the care and we are within our rights to get help with those.

 We might prefer to call this “clear boundaries”.
 Have you heard the saying: